Our product

 Although very rare, eggs can contract various bacteria or viruses that can come in through the fresh water supply.
 The water is treated and filtered several times before coming into contact with the eggs using UV lighting and ozone treatment.
 In the rare occurrence that some bacteria does enter the system, we have a few treatment options.
 We can increase the salinity very slightly as freshwater pathogens don’t do well in salt water, but does not harm the eggs.
 We can also use medication to treat the eggs such as Formalin which is an antibacterial, or we can use a very diluted (less that one percent concentrate) solution of hydrogen peroxide.

 Monitoring of the eggs used to be completed by hand and involved employees painstakingly sorting through racks and racks of eggs to spot and remove individual unfertilized or unhealthy eggs.
 When you have up to six million eggs in a hatchery, this can take a while.
-We now have egg-sorting machines that use laser and photo technology to sort through up to 36 eggs per second, and separate out the good eggs from the bad eggs with a very high rate of accuracy.
+We have egg-sorting machines that use laser and photo technology to sort and separate out the good eggs from the bad eggs with a very high rate of accuracy.

 As the eggs develop, they are transferred to specialized trays created for the next stage of the life cycle - alevin.
 These racks allows the water to continue to move through as it would in a natural spawning habitat, but provide fingers for the young alevin to rest in-between.